jackyzha0/quartz/content/notes/15-dynamic-programming.md

 $f_{0}= f_{1}= 1, f_{n}=f_{n-1}+ f_{n-2}\ for\  n > 1$

-the obvious recursive implementation require exponential time becuase the recursive sub-problems
+the obvious recursive implementation requires exponential time becuase the recursive sub-problems
 - compute $f_n-1$, and
 - compute $f_n-2$
 overlap (the first generates an instance of the second in the next recurive call)